 What most people don’t know is that every time your body experiences an excess insulin response, it also has an inflammatory response.
 So the more often your body releases insulin – and the more of it that is released each time – the more likely you are to develop insulin-related health problems.

-To guard against insulin’s potential negative effects, limit your portion size of regular pasta to no more than about a cup of cooked pasta at a time.
+To guard against insulin’s potential negative effects, limit your portion size of traditional pasta to no more than about a cup of cooked pasta at a time.
 Don’t get reeled in by big bowls and plates full of pasta.
 Those are trouble with a capital T!

 What you eat pasta with is just as important as how much of it you eat.
 Here’s how to go about it: